araobp/parking/README.md

-#Where is my car?
+#Use case: where is my car?

-This is my second IoT (Internet of Things) project as my hobby.
+System integration process of Automatic License Plate Recognition (ALPR).

 ##The IoT toy I develop is Automatic License Plate Recognition
 ![pi-alpr2](./doc/PI-ALPR2.png)